 Fonts that are Sans have no “feet,” or serif.
-You can clearly see the difference between a Sans Serif font and a Serif font.
-Sans Serif fonts are often modern, trendy, streamlined and are often used when there are long paragraphs of text.
+You can clearly see the difference between a Sans Serif and a Serif.
+Sans Serif fonts are modern, trendy, and streamlined.
+They are most useful when there are long paragraphs of text.
 However, they tend to be harder to read at smaller sizes.

-This font type is known for its elegant, light and professional appeal.
-You often see this kind of font written on wedding invitations, diplomas or certificates.
+This font type is known for its elegant, light, and professional appeal.
+You often see this kind of font written on wedding invitations, diplomas, or certificates.
 We use this kind of font sparingly in the digital space.
-It’s not designed to be used as body copy or used in small spaces.
+It’s not ideal for use in a body copy or small spaces.
 This makes these fonts unique, and the thought behind its usage also has to be considered well.

 We often see this kind of font on movie posters, newspapers, banners, etc. It is intentionally designed to grab your attention or to give emphasis to a certain area.
 This is another font that’s not meant to be used in large quantities – a little goes a long way.

-Now let’s take a look at what font types to use, considering the domain, users, environmental conditions, user behaviour patterns and time they are going to spend on the application.
+Now let’s take a look at what font types to use, considering the domain, users, environmental conditions, user behavior patterns, and time they are going to spend on the application.
 Here are some of the domains I have covered during my journey as a UI Designer and a few quick tips on which fonts I like using.

 SaaS and Enterprise Applications

 I find the enterprise software to be fascinating to design because I get to help simplify and create interest in otherwise complex and boring data.
-However, Enterprise software is usually important to the people using it as it helps with their daily tasks.
+However, Enterprise software is usually important to the people using it for their daily tasks.
 It serves a purpose and solves a problem.
 In enterprise applications, the users are in front of the screen for many hours, and therefore need to see fonts that are easy on the eye.
-While designing an enterprise application myself, I used fonts like Lato, Roboto and Open Sans because they have classical proportions to give the letterforms harmony and elegance.
+While designing an enterprise application myself, I use fonts like Lato, Roboto, and Open Sans because they have classical proportions to give the letterforms harmony and elegance.

 E-Commerce and Consumer Applications

-For e-commerce platforms, a font plays an important role because it shows the platform’s personality, tonality, expressions, emphasis and engagement.
+For e-commerce platforms, a font plays an important role because it shows the platform’s personality, tonality, expressions, emphasis, and engagement.
 These are some of the heavier psychological requirements from a font today apart from the rudimentary function of displaying content.
 In most of my eCommerce or consumer designs, I have used a combination of display and san-serif fonts.
-Display fonts are used because they bring out things like discounts and prices, while san-serif fonts are clean and modern, and they compliment display fonts.
-Some of the font combinations I have used are Butler and Nunito, Rubix and Futura, Merriweather and Poppins.
+Display fonts are useful when trying to bring out things like discounts and prices.
+Additionally, sans-serif is a clean and modern and compliment display fonts.
+Some of the font combinations I have used are Butler and Nunito, Rubix and Futura, Merriweather, and Poppins.